Zero-Knowledge Federated Learning: A New Trustworthy and Privacy-Preserving Distributed Learning Paradigm

 In this approach, while local models are trained across various participating clients, cosine similarity metrics between these models and a benchmark model are used for evaluation.
 The benchmark model is derived by training on the central server using its proprietary data.
 During metric generation, ZKP is employed to produce proofs that verify the accuracy of the metric calculation.
 The server then only selects and aggregates the local models with higher-ranking, validated metrics.
 Lower-ranking, poorly performing local models no longer need to be uploaded to the server.
-By incorporating ZKP, our approach not only enhances the evaluation and communication efficiencies of local models through transparent evidence of their quality but also fosters increased trust among clients.
+By incorporating ZKP, our approach not only enhances the evaluation and communication efficiencies of local models through transparent evidence of their quality but also fosters increased trust among clients. \end{itemize}

 The rest of this article is organized as follows.
 Section \ref{s:bg} provides the background knowledge of FL and ZKP.
 Section \ref{s:3} summarizes ZK-FL.
 Section \ref{s:4} gives the model system and the overall framework for the proposed algorithm.
 Section \ref{s:PERFORMANCE EVALUATION} discusses the system tests and the conclusion is presented in Section \ref{s:conclusion}.